Niterói: Politics

-In Niterói, executive power is represented by the mayor and cabinet of secretaries, in accordance with the model proposed by the Federal Constitution.
-The Organic Law of the Municipality and the current Master Plan, however, prescribe that the public administration should give the population effective tools to exercise participatory democracy.
-Thus, the city is divided into regional secretariats (although it has already been divided into regional administrations), each headed by a secretary appointed by the mayor.
+In Niterói, executive power is represented by the mayor and cabinet of secretaries, in accordance with the model laid out by the Federal Constitution.
+The organic law of the Municipality and the current master plan require that the public administration should give the population effective tools to exercise participatory democracy.
+The city is divided into regional administrations, each headed by a secretary appointed by the mayor.

-The legislative power is constituted to the Municipality of Niterói (CMN), composed of 21 elected councilors for mandates of four years (in compliance with the provisions of Article 29 of the Federal Constitution, which governs a minimum and maximum number for municipalities according to with number of inhabitants).
-It is up to the house to draft and vote fundamental laws to the administration and to the Executive, especially the participative budget (Budgetary Guidelines Law).
+The city's legislature is constituted by the Niterói Municipal Chamber, composed of 21 elected councilors for four year terms (in compliance with the provisions of Article 29 of the Federal Constitution, which governs a minimum and maximum number of city councilors according to each municipality's population).

-The current mayor of Niterói is Axel Grael of the Democratic Labour Party, who was elected in 2020 amidst the ongoing coronavirus pandemic in Brazil; he was ex-mayor Rodrigo Neves's deputy for the 2012–2016 term and Secretary of Planning during the 2017–2020 term.
+The current mayor of Niterói is Rodrigo Neves (PDT), who was re-elected in 2024 after serving two terms from 2013 to 2017 and 2017 to 2021.

 Economy

 Niteroi is one most important financial and commercial centers in Rio de Janeiro State, like a modern city, with modern buildings and several shopping malls.
 Its economy is centered on its trading and commerce services, like real-estate corporations, graphic design, web design and publicity.

 It also hosts industries of food (especially seafood), clothes, candles, and marine objects.

 The city is located 25 minutes away from Rio de Janeiro's downtown region.
-Niterói boasts the title of fourth richest city in the state, and the third in Rio de Janeiro City Metropolitan Area.
+Niterói boasts the title of fourth richest city in Rio de Janeiro State, and the third in the Rio de Janeiro Metropolitan Area.

 The Niterói Contemporary Art Museum, the city's main landmark, was designed by the famous Brazilian modernist architect Oscar Niemeyer.
 The landscape of the central urban area of the city is dominated by the Niterói Tower, a tall cylindrical office building belonging to the Niterói Shopping Mall.